 Compiled and edited by Julie Tereshchuk.

-Got your own career conundrum on which you’d like advice?
+Got your own career conundrum you’d like advice on?

-Then sign up for the WCA peer mentor program.
-It’s a free member benefit!
+Then sign up for the WCA mentor program.
+It’s free to members!

 “Dear Mentors, I’m mid-career and in career flux.
 And, honestly, I feel pulled in a zillion different directions and generally exhausted.
 (My energy levels just aren’t what they used to be!)